Are Centauros exotic signals of the QGP?: CASTOR: a detector for Centauro And STrange Object Research

 The important point is how many Centauros can be produced and detected in CASTOR.
 The evaluation of the possible rate of Centauros $N_{Cent}$ can be obtained from the formula:

 where $N_{coll}^{centr}$ is the number of central Pb+Pb collisions during one year of ALICE run, $P_{Cent}^{prod}$ is a probability of producing Centauro event in such collision, and $P_{Cent}^{decay}$ is a probability of Centauro fireball decay before the CASTOR detection system.

-In our calculations we assumed that observation of distinct Centauro characteristics in the calorimeter needs a decay of the fireball at a distance shorter than 1 m from the interaction point.
+To observe the distinct Centauro characteristics in the calorimeter, a decay of the fireball at a distance shorter than 1 m from the interaction point is required.
 Then

-Assuming the Centauro fireball gamma factor $\gamma$ $ \simeq 300$ and its lifetime $\tau_{0} = 10^{-9}$ s one obtains probability of Centauro decay at the path shorter than 1 m greater than 1\%.
+Assuming the Centauro fireball gamma factor $\gamma$ $ \simeq 300$ and its lifetime $\tau_{0} = 10^{-9}$ s one obtains that a probability of Centauro decay at the path shorter than 1 m is greater than 1\%.
 In opposite case it could be possible to observe a very big amount of energy released somewhere in the calorimeter and concentrated within very narrow angular cone.
-Assuming further $N_{coll}^{centr} \simeq 10^{7}$ per ALICE running year, and very conservatively that Centauros are produced only in $10^{-2}$ of all central collisions it can be expected that at least $\sim$ 1000 Centauro events will be produced and detected in CASTOR during one year.
+Assuming further $N_{coll}^{centr} \simeq 10^{7}$ per ALICE running year, and very conservatively that Centauros are produced only in $10^{-2}$ of all central collisions it can be expected that at least $\sim$ 1000 Centauro events will be produced and detected in the CASTOR during one year.

-\subsection{Average characteristics estimates}
+\subsubsection{Average characteristics estimates}

 The main features of Centauros and strangelets produced at the LHC can be evaluated by extrapolating the characteristics of these objects registered in cosmic ray energy range or by doing analytical calculations based on the model.
-More detailed characteristics and the distributions of the characteristic quantities can be predicted by using Monte Carlo methods (see the next chapter).
+More detailed characteristics and the distributions of the characteristic quantities can be predicted by using Monte Carlo methods (see the next section).

-In particular, keeping in mind that shapes of the angular and energy fraction spectra of Centauro secondaries are consistent with isotropic emission of particles from a fireball, we expect a Gaussian--type pseudorapidity distribution for decay products of ``LHC'' Centauros.
+In particular, keeping in mind that shapes of the angular and energy fraction spectra of Centauro secondaries are consistent with isotropic emission of particles from a fireball, we can expect a Gaussian--type pseudorapidity distribution for decay products of ``LHC'' Centauros.
 The center of the distribution, being the function of both the nuclear stopping power $\Delta y_{stop}$ and a rapidity shift caused by transverse momentum of emitted particles $\Delta y_{PT}$, is generally expected to be placed close to the maximum of the baryon number distribution, i.e.